 The District employees participating in IMRF are required to contribute 4.5% of their annual eligible covered salary.
 The member rate is established by state statute.
 The District is required to contribute at an actuarially determined rate.
 The employer rate for calendar year 2022 was 10.48% of payroll.
+The average employer rate for the fiscal year was 8.16%.
 The District's contribution requirements are established and may be amended by the IMRF Board of Trustees.